xiancaiguazi/Get-smart-on-Matlab/README.md

 Questions need to answer:
 1. What is Matlab ?
 2. How can I learn it efficiently ?
-3. What is the best way to show my learning process from a ro0kie to a master ?
+3. What is the best way to show my learning process from a rookie to a master ?

 Answer:(with practice comes wisdom)